Ocisaac/My-Interrupter/README.md

 4. Parsed equations like `2x + 5 = 4`

-##What I plan to do

-1. Be able to simplfy equations
+5. Be able to simplfy equations

-2. Be able to solve equations (only up to quadratic)
+6. Be able to solve equations (only up to quadratic)

 ===================================================